twoerd/large_cast_rpg/README.md

 -   Weak effect: The victim suffers a -1 penalty to Control, Speed, and Strength for the following 2 rounds.
 The attacker suffers a -3 penalty to all defenses for the following 2 rounds.
--   Defended by: Dodge or Strength
+-   Defended by: Fighting Mind or Strength
 -   Distance: always Dagger distance
 -   Restrictions: must have a free hand in order to Tackle